krchf/diagrams-net-icon-libraries/README.md

 >
 > -- _https://github.com/google/material-design-icons_

-### Version & Updates
+## Version & Updates

 The SVG icon files are obtained via [this package](https://github.com/marella/material-design-icons/tree/main/svg).
 It is updated daily.

-If a new version of the icon package is available, a pull request is automatically created.
+If a new version of the icon package is available, a pull request with updated icon libraries is automatically created.

 ### Links